syd711/vpin-extensions/README.md

 # VPin Extensions

 VPin Extensions provides an easy generation of highscore cards for Visual Pinball tables running with VPX and PinUP Popper.
-A user interface allows you customize the size, color, fonts and design of highscore cards, which are generated everytime a highscore changes.
+The user interface allows customize the size, color, fonts and design of highscore cards, which are generated everytime a table highscore changes.

 * [Overview](#overview)